The Baby Cyclone: Plot

 In "The Baby Cyclone," the title refers not to a child, but to a mischievous little Pekingese dog whose presence wreaks havoc on relationships, homes, and tempers.
-The story begins when Joe Meadows (played by Lew Cody), a smooth-talking office worker, gives away the dog to Jessie Hurley (played by Gwen Lee), a woman he meets through a neighboring office window.
-Jessie instantly falls in love with the dog and brings it home to her husband, Gene Hurley (played by Robert Armstrong), as a surprise.
+The story begins when Joe Meadows, a smooth-talking office worker, gives away the dog to Jessie Hurley, a woman he meets through a neighboring office window.
+Jessie instantly falls in love with the dog and brings it home to her husband, Gene Hurley, as a surprise.
 Gene, however, is horrified by the yapping little creature and cannot believe Jessie considers the shaggy menace a household pet.

 Jessie, completely besotted with the dog she names Cyclone, treats it like a baby, even blaming Gene for letting the dog catch a cold.
 Gene, desperate to rid himself of the four-legged pest, attempts several ridiculous methods of disposal.
-His efforts include dropping the dog down a manhole, hoping for a quick solution, but a friendly laborer, Bill (played by Wade Boteler), retrieves Cyclone and returns him.
+His efforts include dropping the dog down a manhole, hoping for a quick solution, but a friendly laborer, Bill, retrieves Cyclone and returns him.
 In another attempt, Gene tries to leave Cyclone near a tough bulldog outside a restaurant, but even the bulldog flees at the sight of the obnoxious Pekingese.

-Eventually, Gene meets Lydia Webster (played by Aileen Pringle) in the park, a fashionable and elegant woman who instantly falls for Cyclone’s supposed charms.
+Eventually, Gene meets Lydia Webster in the park, a fashionable and elegant woman who instantly falls for Cyclone’s supposed charms.
 He seizes the chance to be rid of the dog and sells him to her for five dollars.
 Lydia proudly takes Cyclone home and begins treating him like a prized possession.
 When her fiancé, Joe Meadows, arrives and sees the dog again, he is immediately dismayed.
 Joe attempts to bathe Cyclone to improve his standing with Lydia, but this results in complete domestic chaos.
 Slipping on soap, falling into the coal pile, and springing a rat trap, Joe’s attempt ends in disaster.
 Lydia accuses him of cruelty, insists that he has no sensitivity, and bars him from touching the dog again.